 Contraindications*: Should not be used by those who have full blown measles or by those with Yin Deficiency.
 It should also not be used by those with Excess in the upper regions and Deficiency in the lower part of the body.

-In Traditional Chinese Medicine (TCM), bugbane rhizomes are plants that belong to the 'Cool/Acrid herbs that release the Exterior' category.
+In Traditional Chinese Medicine (TCM), Sheng Ma belongs to the 'Cool/Acrid herbs that release the Exterior' category.
 Herbs that release the Exterior aim to to treat the early stages of diseases that affect the upper respiratory tract, the eyes, the ears, the nose, the throat or the skin.
 TCM believes that External diseases such as colds or allergies can only invade the body if the External environment overwhelms our Wei Qi (the TCM version of the immune system).
 In order to counteract this invasion Cool/Acrid herbs aim to induce sweating by dilating our capillary pores so that they release more sweat.
 The belief is that this will expel the disease from the body and stop it from invading further.

-As suggested by its category bugbane rhizomes are plants that are Cool in nature.
-This means that bugbane rhizomes tend to help people who have too much "heat" in their body, although with less effect than a plant that would be Cold in nature.
+As suggested by its category Sheng Ma is Cool in nature.
+This means that Sheng Ma tends to help people who have too much 'Heat' in their body, although with less effect than a plant that would be Cold in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition bugbane rhizomes can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Sheng Ma can help restore a harmonious balance between Yin and Yang.

-Bugbane rhizomes also taste Pungent and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like bugbane rhizomes tend to promote the circulations of Qi and body fluids.
+Sheng Ma also tastes Pungent and Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Pungent ingredients like Sheng Ma tends to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such bugbane rhizomes are thought to target the Spleen, the Stomach, the Large intestine and the Lung.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
-The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Sheng Ma is thought to target the Large intestine, the Lung, the Spleen and the Stomach.
+In TCM the Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.

 An investigation of the effects of Cimicifuga heracleifolia (CH) on bone loss in ovariectomized (OVX) mice concluded that CH might be protective against osteoporosis.
 1